 The results of this section were published in (E. E. Baraboshkin et al., 2022a).
-The usual solution for the problem of automated rock classification described in Chapter 4Chapter 4 is based on initially prepared core images.
-Sadly, the preparation process may include a lot ofmuch human work, including image gathering, acquiring depth information, cropping of the image, and extracting the core columns.
+The usual solution for the problem of automated rock classification described in Chapter 4 is based on initially prepared core images.
+Sadly, the preparation process may include a lot of human work, including image gathering, acquiring depth information, cropping of the image, and extracting the core columns.
 Thus, much time should be spent on this, even if only 15 core box images are processed.
 A good way to optimize the time spent on this manual work is to build an algorithm which will do this work for the human.
 First, the algorithm was trained on the provided dataset described in section 5.1.1.
-(Box segmentation5.1.1.
-(Box segmentation).
-The results of these experiments are described in figure 43.
+(Box segmentation subsection).
+The results of these experiments are described in figure 42.

-Figure 43.
+Figure 42.
 The comparison of an algorithm trained with two data setups.
 The rows contain different types of core boxes.
-1,2- taken by hand with a camera, 3 - taken with a camera placed on a core-imaging stand.
+1,2- taken by hand with a camera, 3 - taken with a camera placed on a coreimaging stand.

-Unfortunately, when it was tested on new data from the other distribution, the results were not impressive (the detailed metrics can be found in figure 43, first setup column, the mean IOU on the provided examples is 0,469).
-An application of the developed augmentation technique called TLA (template-like augmentation) is described in section 3.4.3.4. was tested both on humans and during the training period.
-A set of images from the same template were generated to test the effectiveness of the TLA method (figure 44).
+Unfortunately, when it was tested on new data from the other distribution, the results were not impressive (the detailed metrics can be found in figure 42, first setup column, the mean IOU on the provided examples is 0,469).
+An application of the developed augmentation technique called TLA (template-like augmentation) is described in section 3.4. was tested both on humans and during the training period.
+A set of images from the same template were generated to test the effectiveness of the TLA method (figure 43).
 A questionnaire has been made on different social networks using this image set.
-The results of the questionary are presented in figure 45.
+The results of the questionary are presented in figure 44.

-Figure 44.
+Figure 43.
 A set of images was prepared with the TLA technique.
 A questionary has been made based on this picture.
-The questionary results are presented in figure 45-, The question was: "How do you think which of these images is the real one?"
+The questionary results are presented in figure 44.

-questionary on the generated images are described in figure 44; the x-axis is the image number, and the y-axis is the number of votes.
+Figure 44.
+The results of a questionary on the generated images are described in figure 43; the x-axis is the image number, and the y-axis is the number of votes.

 42 respondents took the survey.
-The questionary results demonstrate an overall confusion of humans within the images as the correct option (number 4, figure 44) was chosen the same number of times as the augmented version (rest of images, figure 44).
-It is important to note that 7 geologists also participated in this questionary, and only 4 made the "correct" choice.
+The questionary results demonstrate an overall confusion of humans within the images as the correct option (number 4, figure 43) was chosen the same number of times as the augmented version (rest of images, figure 43).
+It is important to note that 7 geologists also participated in this questionary and only 4 made the "correct" choice.